medik8s/docs/index.md

 * attempting to [restore cluster capacity]()

 ## Community
-Join [our google group](https://groups.google.com/g/medik8s) to get more info, participate in dicussions and get notified for new releases
+Join [our google group](https://groups.google.com/g/medik8s) to get more info, participate in discussions and get notified for new releases

 <script type="text/javascript">